zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "CRC16_CCITT" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function CRC16_CCITT(data: Buffer, startValue?: number): number;
+export function CRC16_CCITT(data: Uint8Array, startValue?: number): number;

 // Warning: (ae-missing-release-tag) "createDefaultTransportFormat" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //